veillette/physics-book/contents/ch31NuclearRadioactivity.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-What is the difference between  $$\gamma  $$  rays and characteristic x rays?
+What is the difference between  $$\gamma  $$  rays and characteristic X-rays?
 Is either necessarily more energetic than the other?
 Which can be the most energetic?

 </div>
 </div>